Late Summer in New Orleans

 Southern Decadence, August 29 – September 2

-This massive Labor Day extravaganza has started in the 1970 and is now considered the biggest draws to the city after Mardi Gras, Jazz Fest, Essence Festival, and the French Quarter Festival.
+This massive Labor Day extravaganza has started in the 1970 and is now considered one of the biggest draws to the city after Mardi Gras, Jazz Fest, ESSENCE Festival, and the French Quarter Festival.
 This popular festival celebrates LGBT culture and attracts participants from all over the world.
 Southern Decadence usually kicks off (and closes) with a midnight dance party at its 24/7 hub, Bourbon Pub/Parade.
 A free show/block party on Saturday is held at the corner of Bourbon and St. Ann Streets.
 The annual Southern Decadence Grand Marshal Parade on Sunday also ends up there.
-The 2018 theme is “House of Bourbon — Unleash Your Beast.”
+The 2019 theme is “Fruit Salad: Come Toss a Good Time.”
 You can buy passes, including VIP, online to access the events that charge an entrance fee and may sell out.

 Restaurant Week New Orleans, September 9-15